Obstetrics and Gynecology

 - If you scored less than 210 on your Step 1, take your Step 2 CK VERY early (July or August) during your fourth year and definitely use one of your months off to maximize study time..

 - In the past, some advisors have said that if you had a “good” Step 1 score you could/should wait to take Step 2 until later.
-However, our program director (Dr. Blanchard) advises that everyone should take it by no later than August because some programs want to see your grade before offering an interview.
+However, advice across the country seems to be that you may not be offered an interview if a school cannot see your Step 2 CK score.
+Take it earlier rather than later to avoid any issues.

-- Do not forget to retransmit all your CS and CK scores via ERAS as they become available!
+- Do not forget to re-submit all your CS and CK scores via ERAS as they become available!

 - 3rd year LATE Spring